aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never forget a friend.
-Especially if he owes you.
+> 🥠 Help!
+I am being held prisoner in a fortune cookie factory.

-Last update: Thu Apr  2 06:04:13 2026
+Last update: Fri Apr  3 06:04:48 2026

 ### Let's play! 🎮